KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\routes.py:37`

 **Description**:
-The `register` method in the `..\EeazyCRM\eeazycrm\users\routes.py` file is likely responsible for handling user registration processes within the EeazyCRM application, facilitating the creation of new user accounts.
+The `register` method is likely used to handle the registration process of new users in the EeazyCRM application.
+It is probably called when a new user attempts to create an account.

 ---